-i) Zone 1 - Services Precinct (1-5 storeys, max 20m: hangers, ATCT and service buildings);

-- ii) Zone 2 Airport Terminal Precinct (1-5 storeys, max 20m: warehouse, terminal, hotel and commercial); - iii) Zone 3 General Aviation Precinct (1-2 storeys, max 15m: hangers, clubhouse, private hangers and heliport);
+- i) Zone 1 Services Precinct (1-5 storeys, max 20m: hangers, ATCT and service buildings); - ii) Zone 2 Airport Terminal Precinct (1-5 storeys, max 20m: warehouse, terminal, hotel and commercial); - iii) Zone 3 General Aviation Precinct (1-2 storeys, max 15m: hangers, clubhouse, private hangers and heliport); - iv) And finally, the Airport Airside Precinct (which consists of the runway, apron and associated infrastructure including a substation and PV array)

-I.e.; the VIA must anticipate operations and impacts at and beyond the 2050 Phase 2/PAL 4 scenario (when the airport is at maximum capacity) when assessing Impacts for the VIA.
+19 I.e.; the VIA must anticipate operations and impacts at and beyond the 2050 Phase 2/PAL 4 scenario (when the airport is at maximum capacity) when assessing Impacts for the VIA.

-&lt;sup>20 The Architect's report provided can be considered a proto-Architectural Guideline in a somewhat nascent form.
+20 The Architect's report provided can be considered a proto-Architectural Guideline in a somewhat nascent form.